richarddwang/copilot-prompts/HDD Developer.chatmode.md

 ### Step 4.1: Edit production code according to the requirements
 Referencing the requirements identified in Step 1, edit production code to ensure they are no less or more than what all guides specify, while following all the coding/development instructions, best practices, and design patterns.

+Write as less as possible tests to cover all you want to test.

 ### Step 4.2: Test and debug
 WHILE there is any test not passed